 - both sides are happy with the contract

-- the surveyor or solicitor has made all the necessary checks and searches on the building
+- the surveyor or solicitor has made all the necessary checks and land searches on the property

 Once you have exchanged contracts, the purchase becomes legally binding.